The role of geography in the complex diffusion of innovations: Results

-10pt The towns' differences in terms of adoption peak \cite{toole2012modeling} indicate the local deviations from the global diffusion dynamics.
-No spatial autocorrelation of early peaks was observed; the comparison of the maps, as depicted in Figures 2A and 2B, revealed that adoption peaks early in large towns.
-The Bass model estimation of the adoption curve characteristic for every town $i$ is:
+0.1in The time of adoption peak \cite{toole2012modeling}, defined by the maximum amount of adoption per month, is an important feature of adoption dynamics.
+To evaluate the Bass model accuracy on local scales, we investigate Prediction Error, the peak month predicted by the model minus the empirical peak month (smoothed by a 3-month moving average that helps to eliminate noise).
+Prediction Error is illustrated in Figure \ref{fig:fig2}A. Towns' differences in terms of the time of adoption peak indicate a wide distribution of local deviations from the global diffusion dynamics (Figure \ref{fig:fig2}B), which can be used in statistical analysis.
+The Bass model estimation of the adoption peak $t^\ast_i$ for every town $i$ is:

-and is positively correlated with the empirical peaks in Figure \ref{fig:fig2}D. 10pt
+and is positively correlated with the empirical peaks in Figure \ref{fig:fig2}D ($\rho=0.742$, CI[0.725;0.759]).

-If either of these parameters $p_a^i$ and $q_a^i$ are fixed, adoption becomes faster as the other increases (Figure \ref{fig:fig2}E).
-Furthermore, towns diverge from Eq.~\ref{eq:peak} for peak times in months 50-60, corresponding to low $p_a^i$ and larger $q_a^i$.
+0.1in In case we keep one of $p_i$ and $q_i$ parameters fixed, adoption becomes faster as the other increases (Figure \ref{fig:fig2}C).
+Furthermore, towns diverge from Eq.~\ref{eq:peak} for peak times in months 50-60 (Figure \ref{fig:fig2}D), corresponding to low $p_i$ and large $q_i$ (Figure \ref{fig:fig2}C).
 This suggests that the innovation term in the Bass model is lower and the process is driven by imitation in towns where diffusion happens at the primitive stage.
-The spatial clustering of larger $p_a^i$ around large towns suggests that advertisement not only has influence on adoption in large towns but also in their surroundings (Figure \ref{fig:fig2}C).
-10pt

-The coefficient of imitation $q_a^i$ varies across towns; however, as seen in Figure \ref{fig:fig2}F, the rate of exponential growth in churn $q_{ch}^i$ is stable across towns.
-Figure \ref{fig:fig2}G illustrates that churn starts early in towns that adopted early as well.
-This indicates that churn, similar to adoption, originates in larger towns.
-Further, empirical features such as the number of established ties in different adoption phases as function of distance from the innovation origin, the scaling exponents of churn rate as a function of towns population, and the local peer effects of churn have been depicted in Figs. S4-S7.
-These findings confirm that, similar to the adoption diffusion, churn also follows spatial patterns.
+On average, peaks in towns predicted by Eq. \ref{eq:peak} are 1.76 months later, with a 95\% confidence interval [1.54; 1.98], than empirical peaks (Figure \ref{fig:fig2}E).
+Prediction is late in large towns but is early in towns distant from Budapest that are also smaller than average (correlation between population and distance is $\rho=-0.32$) CI[-0.35;-0.28] (Figure \ref{fig:fig2}F).
+Population correlates with both Eq.~\ref{eq:peak} parameters (with $p_i$, $\rho=0.11$ CI[0.07;0.14] and with $q_i$, $\rho=-0.34$ CI[-0.34;-0.30]).
+The correlation between Bass parameters, peak prediction and town characteristics are reported in Supporting Information 2.
+0.1in Although parameters are estimated for every town separately, physical geography still influences model prediction.
+An important limitation of modelling local adoption with Bass DE is that towns are handled as isolates.
+To disentangle the role of geography in diffusion, we need models that can consider connections between locations.